freenas/freenas-docs/userguide/intro.rst

 * These switches have been added to :ref:`freenas-debug`:
   :literal:`-M` for dumping SATADOM info and :literal:`-Z` to delete old debug information.
 The :literal:`-G` switch has been removed as the system no longer uses GRUB.
-The :literal:`-j` switch has been reworked to show iocage jail information instead of Warden.
+The :literal:`-J` switch has been removed and the :literal:`-j` switch has been reworked to show iocage jail information instead of Warden.

 * These switches have been added to :ref:`arcstat`: :command:`-a` for